APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 - History relevant SVSH

 	- The evolution of more granular regulations over time is moot if an ever more perfect system is effectively “out of reach” of the students.
-Training is the necessary connection between the students and this system.
+Annual training is the necessary connection between the students and this system.

 - History relevant Title VI